eerohele/muutos/docs/INDEX.md

 and storing those changes until we tell PostgreSQL that it's free to truncate the log.

+> [!CAUTION]
+> Drop the replication slot if you stop consuming it.
+Otherwise, PostgreSQL will accumulate WAL entries indefinitely, eating up disk space.

 For more information on creating replication slots, see [Replication Slots](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION-SLOTS) in the PostgreSQL documentation.